Leo O'Brien (cricketer): Sporting career

 O'Brien was a very determined left-handed batsman who played for the Richmond Cricket Club, now known as the Monash Tigers before making his debut for Victoria in the 1929–30 season.
 During the early 1930s he was a member of the Victorian Sheffield Shield squad along with team members Bill Ponsford and Bill Woodfull.

-In the off-season O'Brien became a capable baseball player, an Australian football player, and amateur boxer who won a number of fights.
-As a cricketer he was well respected, coached in Asia and bred racehorses in his spare time.
+In the off-season O'Brien was a baseball player, an Australian football player, and an amateur boxer who won a number of fights.
+As a cricketer he coached in Asia and bred racehorses in his spare time.
 For more than fifty years he played at least one match a year on the Melbourne Cricket Ground.

 As an all round sportsman, and in a rare coincidence, Mentone's only senior football premiership teams of 1928 and 1956, included Mentone Cricket Club's only two Test cricket players, Leo O’Brien and Ian Meckiff.
 Leo played in the 'full back' position in the 1928 team.